coconup/nomadpi-core-api/README.md

 ## Contributing

-If you have access to hardware supported by the original VanPi OS and would like to port functionality to this project, feel free to fork the repository and open a pull request.
+If you have access to not-yet-supported hardware and would like to implement functionality to this project, feel free to fork the repository and open a pull request.
 Your contributions are valuable, and collaboration is key to enhancing the project.